Aryak320/benchmark_suite/readme.md

 This is a companion repository for the paper *ProvSQL: A General System for Keeping Track of the Provenance and Probability of Data*.

-We provide an [extended version of this paper](techreport.pdf), including in particular more details about the benchmark, proofs of all results, and additional discussion items.
+We provide an [extended version of this paper](techreport.pdf), including in particular (in appendix) more details about the benchmark, proofs of all results, and additional discussion items.